Entry-Level OTD Frequently Asked Questions

 Boston University’s entry-level OTD program has many unique features.
 They include:

-- Our program has a large network of community-based clinical sites
+- Large network of community-based clinical sites

-- Our curriculum includes on-campus and on-line courses
+- Curriculum includes on-campus and on-line courses

 Q: What is the Doctoral Capstone?